Youngstar4/documentchain/doc/guide-startmany.md

 *Note: A masternode private key will need to be created for each Masternode you run.
 You should not use the same masternode private key for multiple Masternodes.*

-Close your QT Wallet.
+Close your Qt Wallet.

 ## <a name="masternodeconf"></a>Create masternode.conf file

 Remember... this is local.
-Make sure your QT is not running.
+Make sure your Qt is not running.

 Create the `masternode.conf` file in the same directory as your `wallet.dat`.